Bullya/Plasp.Services/README.md

 # PlaspServices
-Do something network with .Net Core
+Do something network with .Net Core or Asp.Net